 While it is lovely to be able to take a special trip (preferably somewhere warm!), or to send the kid(s) to a special camp, that isn’t always an option, so why not have a stay-cation?
-Take this week to have adventures around your own town, and explore it as though you were a tourist.
+Take this week, March Break or Spring Break to have adventures around your own town, and explore it as though you were a tourist.
 Here are some low-cost and easy-to-do ideas to make this Spring Break the best one yet!

 While structure and routine are what get us through the school months, it’s fun to let that slide once in a while, so start the week o right by having a pyjama day – this is actually one of my kid’s favourite thing to do when on break.
 What’s better than lounging around in one’s PJs?
 Make it an extra special day by breaking all the rules – have dessert before dinner, pull out all your favourite board games or video games, and play them all day.

 One of the best things about winter is that there are so many fun things you can do for free or inexpensive – like sledding, skating, snowshoeing, snowball fights, and more.
 Why not head outside with your sleds – the hill doesn’t have to be big to be fun.
 Or head down to the local skating rink with your skates.
 Don’t worry if you don’t have any – they are usually affordable to rent.
 You should be able to check out your city’s website for more information on rinks, times, and skate rentals.
 The best thing about outdoor activities?
 Not only are they a lot of fun, but they burn a lot of energy.
 End the day out with hot chocolate!